-However your people already know what they each individually contribute towards fulfilling customer needs.
-A touchpoint workshop bring together those people in your organization who are familiar with the solutions, systems and processes that prospects touch in their quest to get the job done.
+Individuals in your organization already know what they each individually contribute towards fulfilling customer needs.
+A touchpoint workshop bring together those people in your organization who are familiar with the solutions, systems and processes that prospects and customers touch.

 Team Benefits of Touchpoint Workshop

 - Grounds the work of individuals and departments in the customer context.

-- Exposes your practioners to the concept of customer journey mapping in a very tangible way.
+- Exposes your practitioners to the concept of customer journey mapping in a very tangible way.

-- Provides a mechanism for practioners to contribute their sliver/touchpoint of knowledge to the overall picture.
+- Provides a mechanism for practitioners to contribute their sliver/ touchpoint of knowledge to the overall picture.

 - Identifies silos between departments that contribute to losing prospect on their customer journey.

 - Brings to light quickly that, for success, collaboration between departments and different aspect of the solution is required.

 Prerequisites For Touchpoint Workshop

 - Customer Persona; different customers have different needs.
 Select just one customer persona to make getting started manageable.

 - Customer Persona Ecosystem; you need a sense of which departments, processes and staff/people matter in order to have the right participants.

 - Journey Endpoint; pick a significant milestone, such as placing an order, aligned to your business or solution goals.

 Resources For Touchpoint Workshop

-- People; the practioners responsible for individual journey touchpoints: those who know the operational details.
-Whom to select depends on the journey choosen.
+- People; the practitioners responsible for individual journey touchpoints: those who know the operational details.
+Whom to select depends on the journey chosen.
 Around 8 is a good number.
 Examples include those who: